 - Design and accessibility review — Evaluate whether your site's design still feels current and whether it meets accessibility standards.
 Web design trends and accessibility requirements evolve, and a site that looked modern three years ago may now feel dated to visitors.

 Consistent maintenance is the difference between a website that gradually declines and one that continues to perform.
-You don't need to spend hours on it — just follow a regular schedule, use the right tools, and address issues as they come up.
+You don't need to spend hours on it — just follow a regular schedule and address issues as they come up.